 - Put dehumidifiers in damper areas of the house like basements, crawl spaces, and attics.

 - Take the trash out frequently; keep it in a lidded garbage can outside.

 If you suspect ant activity, but you’re not quite sure, you can look for certain entry points where ants may potentially be gaining access to your property.
 They’re usually in moist areas, like the kitchen, bathroom, and laundry room; be sure to check the floor drains and utility areas.
 Ants also tend to congregate under household appliances, cable wires, water lines, and gas lines.

 Be on the lookout for any cracks and crevices around walls and cabinets.
 It’s crucial to seal these areas with caulk to prevent future access.
 Of course, it can be difficult to block off all points of entry since ants are extremely tiny; they can fit into the smallest cracks and crevices in the most inaccessible places.

 There are baits, traps, and gels, and other take-home DIY methods that promise lasting ant-control results, but ants can infest in such large numbers that you can never quite cover all of them with these methods.
-That’s why you need assistance from the professionals.
+That’s why you need assistance from the pest control professionals.

 For the best, most reliable form of ant control in the area, contact the professionals at Excel Pest Management.
 We’re ready to identify the problem and come up with the perfect solution.
 Our goal is to keep your property pest-free all year long, so give us a call today to get started with effective ant control services.